irmen/Pyro4/examples/autoreconnect/Readme.txt

-This is an example that shows the auto reconnect feature.
+This is an example that shows the auto reconnect feature, from a client's perspective.

 Start the server and the client.
 You can stop the server while it's running.